andreim9816/Arduino/Laboratory homeworks/Matrix game/README.md

 #### Hitting the ball ####

 When the ball reaches the second line on the matrix, you have to hit the ball so you don't lose the round.
-If you managed to hit it, the green led lights up
+If you managed to hit it, the green led lights up, and your score is being updated (incremented by the level value).

 #### Difficulty ####